 Get Legal Help Filing Your Case

 To bring a claim, Florida has a statute of limitations of two years from the date the plaintiff discovers the malpractice.
-Plaintiffs must also bring a claim within four years of the actual date of the negligence.
+Plaintiffs must also bring a claim within two years of the actual date of the negligence.

 However, if the case is brought on behalf of a child, it must be brought by the child’s eighth birthday.
 If the claim is not filed within these time limits, the plaintiff likely will be barred from recovering damages.